Weighing the Upfront Investment Against Long-Term Comfort and Energy Savings

 Is Your Home Tankless-Ready?

-Before committing to a purchase, run through this quick retrofit checklist to avoid surprise costs:
+Before committing to a purchase based solely on math, run through this quick retrofit checklist to avoid surprise installation costs:

-- Fuel Source: Do you have access to a robust natural gas line or at least 200-amp electrical capacity?
+- Fuel Source: Do you have access to a robust natural gas line or at least 200-amp electrical capacity to support the intense energy draw?

 - Usage Habits: How many showers or appliances do you realistically run at the exact same time during peak morning hours?

-- Wall Space: Do you have a clear, sturdy stretch of wall space located near your primary fuel source and an exterior wall for venting?
+- Wall Space: Do you have a clear, sturdy stretch of wall space located near your primary fuel source and an exterior wall for safe, direct venting?

 The Impact of Groundwater Temperature